 Sports Injuries and Biomechanics

 Rachel Miller is a highly experienced podiatrist specialising in biomechanics, gait analysis and orthotic insoles.
-She treats many people with sports injuries and lower limb disorders.
+She treats a wide range of sports injuries and lower‑limb conditions in adults, adolescents and children.

-Her clinic, Highgate Podiatry, is in Highgate village, 14 Pond Square, N6 6BA, North London.
-For clinic directions and map see the Contact page.
+Highgate Podiatry is located at 14 Pond Square, London N6 6BA.
+For directions, please see the Contact page.

 Please see below for a more detailed explanation of sports injuries.